Wicklow GAA: County team

 After former Kerry manager and player Mick O'Dwyer had taken over as Wicklow manager, the county team won the 2007 Tommy Murphy Cup, defeating Antrim in dramatic fashion with a late Tommy Gill goal in extra-time, securing the Wicklow senior footballers a second ever national trophy, and first ever win in Croke Park.
 As Wicklow were a Division 4 team they were not permitted to enter the 2007 backdoor.
 Going into the 2008 championship, Wicklow had not won a championship game since beating London on 8 June 2002 and had not won a Leinster Championship 1st round proper game since beating Longford by 1 point in 1996 (they won a Leinster group game in 2000, but this was the only year under that format).
-They faced a heavily fancied Kildare in the 1st round and completed arguably their greatest ever championship win beating Kildare 0-13 to 0-9, this was also their first ever championship win at Croke Park, they went on to lose narrowly to Laois in the Quarter-Final.
+They faced a heavily fancied Kildare in the 1st round and completed arguably their greatest ever championship win beating Kildare 0–13 to 0–9, this was also their first ever championship win at Croke Park, they went on to lose narrowly to Laois in the Quarter-Final.
 Again as they were a Division 4 team they were not permitted to enter the qualifiers, so they went on to try and defend the Tommy Murphy Cup but ultimately lost to Antrim in the final.
-The 2009 Championship was one of the most memorable in Wicklow's history, they won their Leinster 1st-round game against Longford by 2-12 to 1-13 before narrowly losing to Westmeath in the next round by 0-16 to 1-10.
-Division 4 teams were allowed to enter the Qualifiers again by 2009 and so Wicklow began their campaign by beating Fermanagh 0-17 to 1-11 in the 1st round, they then comfortably beat Cavan by 1-12 to 0-8 in the 2nd round, they dramatically beat Down by 1-15 to 0-17 thanks to a late 45' that was scored by Tony Hannon before their famous run finally came to an end when Kildare beat them by 1-16 to 2-9 in the last round of the Qualifiers.
-In 2010, Wicklow beat Carlow in the 1st round of the Leinster championship but again narrowly lost out in the Quarter-final, this time to Westmeath by a single point, 0-15 to 1-11 but unfortunately they were unable to repeat their historic 2009 Qualifier run losing out to Cavan in the 1st round, agonisingly by a single point again, 0-15 to 2-8.
-Wicklow's 2011 Leinster campaign started poorly with a 0-12 to 0-5 1st round defeat by Kildare; however, they bounced back well, defeating Sligo by 1-18 to 0-16 in the 1st round of the Qualifiers, in the 2nd round they drew with Armagh 0-19 to 2-13 before losing the replay at home by 2-9 to 0-10.
+The 2009 Championship was one of the most memorable in Wicklow's history, they won their Leinster 1st-round game against Longford by 2–12 to 1–13 before narrowly losing to Westmeath in the next round by 0–16 to 1–10.
+Division 4 teams were allowed to enter the Qualifiers again by 2009 and so Wicklow began their campaign by beating Fermanagh 0–17 to 1–11 in the 1st round, they then comfortably beat Cavan by 1–12 to 0–8 in the 2nd round, they dramatically beat Down by 1–15 to 0–17 thanks to a late 45' that was scored by Tony Hannon before their famous run finally came to an end when Kildare beat them by 1–16 to 2–9 in the last round of the Qualifiers.
+In 2010, Wicklow beat Carlow in the 1st round of the Leinster championship but again narrowly lost out in the Quarter-final, this time to Westmeath by a single point, 0–15 to 1–11 but they were unable to repeat their historic 2009 Qualifier run losing out to Cavan in the 1st round, agonisingly by a single point again, 0–15 to 2–8.
+Wicklow's 2011 Leinster campaign started poorly with a 0–12 to 0–5 1st round defeat by Kildare; however, they bounced back well, defeating Sligo by 1–18 to 0–16 in the 1st round of the Qualifiers, in the 2nd round they drew with Armagh 0–19 to 2–13 before losing the replay at home by 2–9 to 0–10.
 This brought an end to Mick O'Dwyer's five years as manager of the Wicklow footballers.